dotnet-websharper/core/docs/SourceMapping.md

 menu (cog icon in F12 panel).

-You can access the list of original sources, however breakpoints didn't work correctly in version 37.0.1.
+You can access the list of original sources, however breakpoints don't work correctly as of version 37.0.1.

 ### Limitations

 * Single-Page Application projects are currently not supported.

-* Do not have multiple source files with the same file name in a single project.
+* Can not have multiple source files with the same file name in a single project.

 * Inlines are not mapped.